 So, of course, what do you do when it’s unseasonably warm?
 You work on furniture. tsk.
 First, I grab my favorite sander and gave the cabinet of the dresser some tooth, and took the drawer fronts down to bare wood.

-Once they were sanded down, I filled the original drawer pull holes with dowel.
+After they were sanded down, I fill the original drawer pull holes with dowel.
 Then, drilled new holes for the pulls I chose to use to take this dresser to a whole new level.
 Aren’t they gorgeous iron bin pulls?

 Next, I decided to use one of my go-to stains, Early American Varathane by Rustoleum.
 I’ve used in it countless projects like our master bedroom makeover, our bathroom vanity, and my Pottery Barn Knock-Off.
 It’s a rich nutty brown that has a timeless feel.